Team Leader – Restoration Ecology

 Role at Cawthron

-Dana is a marine ecologist within the Coastal Ecosystems Team at Cawthron.
-Her research aims to understand the drivers of change in coastal ecosystems to enable better management and thus protect the commercial, social and environmental services these ecosystems provide.
+Dana is a marine ecologist and leads the Restoration Ecology Team at Cawthron.
+Her research aims to understand the drivers of change in coastal ecosystems to enable better management and thus protect or restore the commercial, social and environmental services these ecosystems provide.

 She uses statistical, molecular and GIS methods to develop applied tools for coastal management.
-Recent work includes the development of a multivariate model for estuary health assessment; eDNA-based biomonitoring tools; a cumulative impact index for Tauranga Harbour; and spatially explicit models to map ecosystem service provision.
+Recent work includes the development of the National Benthic Health Models for estuary health assessment; eDNA-based biomonitoring tools; a cumulative impact index for Tauranga Harbour; and spatially explicit models to map ecosystem service provision.
+She is also developing new approaches for low impact seagrass restoration in Aotearoa.

 Technical skills, experience and interests